Philogicatician/awakening_from_the_meaning_crisis/lecture_notes/episode_04.md

          + intervenes at *kairos*: brings us back on course
     + prophets: moral redemption of history
 + axial age in Greece
+    + __Pythagoras__:
+        + we are trapped in this world
+            + but: there are hidden mathematical proportions in the world
-    + Pythagoras: enhance our ability to discover hidden patterns
+            + we have to enhance our ability to discover hidden patterns
+                + with rational reflection
-        + through that we transform ourselves, fly free, liberate ourselves from the illusory world
+                + through that, we transform ourselves / fly free / liberate ourselves from the illusory world
+        + from *soul flight* to *self-transcendence*
+        + *cosmos*
+            + experiencing the world as radically beautiful
+                + through music/math
+            + like in an altered state of consciousness
+            + transcendence
-        + influence on Plato
+        + huge influence on Plato
-        + word: `philia + sophia`

 ## Socrates